Born: May 16, 1977

 In 2002, Lynskey appeared in two major Hollywood films, including a supporting role in the box office hit Sweet Home Alabama, starring Reese Witherspoon.
 In Abandon (2002), she demonstrated her character acting skills once again, in the role of a shy, somewhat creepy librarian.
 She admits to staying in character the entire time she's on a set, which sometimes unnerves her fellow actors.

-Lynskey's career keeps going strong with two films lined up for 2012: Seeking a Friend for the End of the World alongside Steve Carell and Keira Knightley, and The Perks of Being a Wallflower with Emma Watson, Nina Dobrev and Paul Rudd.
+Since then, she's appeared in Seeking a Friend for the End of the World (2012) with Steve Carell and Keira Knightley, The Perks of Being a Wallflower (2012) with Emma Watson, Nina Dobrev and Paul Rudd, the comedy They Came Together with Amy Poehler, and the indie drama The Intervention (2016) with Clea DuVall and Jason Ritter.

 Lynskey, a vegetarian, makes her home in Los Angeles.